Teacher, Author, Minister

-During 40 years of teaching, Gordon has found that many lay people hunger for a richer educational experience than most Sunday school classes offer.
+During 40 years of teaching, Gordon Lindsey has found that many lay people hunger for a richer educational experience than most Sunday school classes offer.
 But they do not grasp the theological jargon used by professional theologians.
-Anything too dryly academic sails right over their heads and out of their consciousness.
+Anything too dryly academic sails right over their heads.

-Gordon’s particular gift is to translate academic theology into language and concepts that lay people can understand.
-He thereby enables lay people to access for themselves some of the riches of the expansive Christian vision that comes clothed in theological language they don’t speak.
+Gordon’s particular gift is to translate academic theology into language and concepts that lay people can grasp.
+This allows lay people to access for themselves some of the riches of the expansive Christian vision that comes clothed in a theological language they don’t speak.

-In 2006, Gordon and his wife Ginny moved to Charlottesville, Virginia, where he has continued his teaching ministry in the central Virginia.
-In addition to teaching in churches in the Charlottesville and Richmond areas, he has taught in a Christian student ministry at the University of Virginia, at Charlottesville’s Senior Citizens Center and at the Westminster-Canterbury Retirement Community, and in OLLI, a continuing education program sponsored by the University of Virginia.
+In 2006, Gordon and his wife Ginny moved to Charlottesville, Virginia, where he has extended his teaching ministry into central Virginia.
+In addition to teaching in churches in the Charlottesville and Richmond areas, he has lectured for a student ministry at the University of Virginia, for Charlottesville’s Senior Center and the Westminster-Canterbury Retirement Community, and for OLLI, a continuing education program sponsored by the University of Virginia.

 In 2007, Gordon was ordained as a Minister of Word and Sacrament in the Presbyterian Church (U.S.A.).
-He served as pastor of Scottsville Presbyterian Church in Scottsville, Virginia, from 2007 to 2014.
-Since his retirement from the pastorate, he has taken up a ministry of writing, giving particular attention to his blog The Bible’s In My Blood.
-This blog posts his personal reflections that grow out of his own personal study of the Bible.
+He served as pastor of the Presbyterian Church in Scottsville, Virginia, from 2007 to 2014.
+Both during and after his retirement from the pastorate, he has been actively involved in service to the 106 churches of Virginia’s Presbytery of the James.